TrayanStefanov/Freelance-ProfitRecovery/README.md

 ﻿# Freelance-ProfitRecovery
 This is a MERN - stack project made for a friend's side bussiness - financial audit and tax, fee and contract cashback services.
 Includes a minimal CMS.
+Both frontend and backend are hosted on render - https://frontend-static-d3dl.onrender.com/

 ## Overview
 - [Introduction](#introduction)